jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Test for trading any alt coins (done)
 	- For a previously untraded coin (done binance)
 - Work out the amount to buy for each alt
+	- Automatically round buy and sell volumes to correct buy_sell amounts instead of working out manually (done for new listings but not regular)
 		- Fix pulling error in list threaded daemon (done)
-	- Fetch wallet balance to figure out the maximum to trade at current price
+		- Fetch wallet balance to dynamically adjust maximum to trade at current price
 		- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
 		- Keep a list of exchange rates in memory with one thread as stream thread checks for tweets (done)
 		- Selling step size consideration
 	- Implement more sell options
 		- Specified % gain
 		- Limit order at a price target
 		- Trailing stop losses (Can use ccxt for this)
 		- Sell in chunks over user specified time (done)
 	- Reduce fees using BNB coin and check working for all trades
 		- Spot (done)
 		- Futures
-- Take out mention param for streaming and use user id instead (done)
+	- Print % gain too
 	- Machine Learning features
 		- Sentiment feature
 			- For size of position
 			- Shorting
 		- Interpreting images (CV for text extraction, object detection on memes)

 	## Notes
 	- Requires a Twitter Developer API detecting tweets through Tweepy
 	- Requires a crypto exchange (Kraken/Binance) API which is used through ccxt (cryptocurrency exchange trading library)
 		- ccxt allows universal function calls to be used on multiple exchanges (adding a new exchange should not be difficult)